Hand grabs popcorn from a tray

 Person opens lid of mint Popsmith Popper to reveal freshly made popcorn

-Popped popcorn has a much shorter shelf life than unpopped kernels, so keep that in mind the next time you make too much popcorn for movie night or can't eat a whole bag of the popcorn you love from the grocery store.
+The next time you make too much popcorn for movie night or can't eat a whole bag of the popcorn you bought from the grocery store, keep in mind that popped popcorn has a much shorter lifespan than unpopped kernels.
+It stays good for up to 2 weeks.

-The simplest way to tell if popcorn is going bad is staleness.
-If your popcorn has lost its crunch, that’s a sure sign it’s going stale and it might be time to pop a fresh batch instead.
+So how can you tell if popcorn is going bad?
+Checking for staleness is the easiest way.
+If your popcorn has lost its crunch, that's a telltale sign it's going stale.
+You can get creative and try these ideas to salvage this leftover popcorn, or you might be better off just popping a fresh batch.

 Average Shelf Life for Unpopped Popcorn Kernels